Teen Climbing Camp

 • Nutrition & Hydration: meal preparation, cooking, clean up, packing lunch

-• Self-Care: personal hygiene, sun protection, sufficient hydration, adequate sleep
+• Self-Care: personal hygiene, sun protection, sufficient hydration, adequate sleep, and communicating personal needs

 • Trip Planning: selection of climbs, packing personal and group gear, setting individual and group objectives